Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Self-Dual s

-Let us explain the notation.
-The lattices are either root lattices (like $E_8$ or $D_8E_8$) or small extensions of root lattices (like $D_{16}^+$ or $(D_4D_{12})^+$).
-Here, the plus sign denotes an index-$2$ extension.
-This notation is in general not well-defined, but here all lattices are uniquely determined from context.
+We explain the notation.
+The lattices are either root lattices, like $E_8$ or $D_8E_8$, or even, small-index extensions of root lattices, like $D_{16}^+$ or $(D_4D_{12})^+$.
+The plus sign denotes an index-$2$ extension (except for $A_{15}^+$, see below).
+This notation is in general not well-defined, but all lattices here are uniquely determined from context.
 The lattice $A_1(2)$ denotes the root lattice $A_1$ with the bilinear form scaled by $2$.
-The \voa{} for the trivial lattice $V_{\{0\}}$ is nothing but the finite-dimensional \voa{} $\C\vac$ consisting only of the vacuum vector.
+The \voa{} for the trivial lattice $V_{\{0\}}$ is nothing but the finite-dimensional \voa{} $\C\vac$ spanned by the vacuum vector.

 The only non-lattice edge (drawn as a dashed line) is labelled by the permutation orbifold $(V_{E_8}^{\otimes2})^{S_2}$, i.e.\ the \fpvosa{} of $V_{E_8^2}\cong V_{E_8}^{\otimes2}$ under the automorphism that permutes the two tensor factors.